michaelferlis/movie-sagas/README.md

 # React-Redux with Sagas

+This project uses react, redux and sagas to display a list of movies on a home page.
+Using redux, this application also gives you the ability to select a single movie and edit the title/description on a separate edit page.
+The information is stored using multipule tables in a SQL database.
+In addition, the database can be accessed using Redux Sagas.

 > **PLEASE COMMENT YOUR CODE.** Do not clone this repository.
 Instead, download the zip, extract the contents, `git init`, `git add .`, `git commit -m "initial commit - base project"` and add your remote.
 Please do this before you leave for the day.

 For this weekend challenge you'll be building a movie application!